peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * Then, the method returns a CBOR map with each eligible getter's name or property name as each key, and with the corresponding value returned by that getter as that key's value.
 Before adding a key-value pair to the map, the key's name is adjusted according to the rules described in the [PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md) documentation.
 Note that for security reasons, certain types are not supported even if they contain eligible getters.

-<b>REMARK:</b> .NET enumeration (  `Enum`  ) constants could also have been converted to text strings with  `ToString()`  , but that method will return multiple names if the given Enum object is a combination of Enum objects (for example if the object is  `FileAccess.Read | FileAccess.Write`  ).
+<b>REMARK:</b> .NET enumeration (  `Enum`  ) constants could also have been converted to text strings with  `ToString()`  , but that method will return multiple names if the specified Enum object is a combination of Enum objects (for example if the object is  `FileAccess.Read | FileAccess.Write`  ).
 More generally, if Enums are converted to text strings, constants from Enum types with the  `Flags`  attribute, and constants from the same Enum type that share an underlying value, should not be passed to this method.

 The following example (originally written in C# for the DotNet version) uses a CBORTypeMapper to change how DateTime objects are converted to CBOR.
 In this case, such objects are converted to CBOR objects with tag 1 that store numbers giving the number of seconds since the start of 1970.